-How much is a lower back injury (or any injury for that matter) worth under the Jones Act?
-One of the most common injuries under the Jones Act are lower back injuries.
+How much are back injury settlements worth under the Jones Act?
+One of the most common injuries under the Jones Act is lower back injuries.

 If you have suffered a neck, back, or spinal injury due to your work offshore, you probably want to know how much your injury is worth.
 Because the Jones Act is a federal statute, there is no specific settlement amount designated for each type of injury.